RaffaBux/LiBrGUI/README.md

 you have now dowloaded all libraries and dependencies required to run the code!

-You can now run the program by cmd typing (in the same directory as main.jl)
+While being in the same directory as `main.jl`, you can now run the program by cmd typing

 ```
 julia --project=. main.jl